Participant Info

 Personal Info

-I am currently a Visiting Assistant Professor in the Department of Art at Smith College.
-I received my Ph.D. in Art History from Rutgers University in May 2019.
-My research explores intersections of art and medicine in the nineteenth- and early twentieth-century French empire, attending closely to intersections of gender, race, health, and power.
-From 2018-2019, I held an Andrew W. Mellon Dissertation Completion Fellowship.
-I was previously a Graduate Fellow at the Center for Cultural Analysis, an interdisciplinary research center at Rutgers University, under the annual theme of the Medical Humanities.
-I have also held a short-term fellowship at the Osler Library of the History of Medicine at McGill University.
-My writing has appeared in venues such as Nineteenth-Century Art Worldwide, Medical History, and Nursing Clio.
+I am currently an Assistant Professor in the Department of Art at Smith College.
+I received my Ph.D. in Art History from Rutgers University.
+My research explores intersections of science, medicine, art, and visual and material culture in the nineteenth- and twentieth-century French empire, attending closely to intersections of gender, race, health, and power.
+My teaching and research have been supported by the American Council of Learned Societies, the National Endowment for the Humanities, the Mellon Foundation, the New England Humanities Consortium, the Center for Cultural Analysis at Rutgers University, and the Osler Library of the History of Medicine at McGill University.
+My writing has appeared in venues such as Nineteenth-Century Art Worldwide, Medical History, Synapsis, and Nursing Clio.
 At Smith College, I teach courses on the art and visual culture of the long 19th century.

 Journal articles: